wp-plugins/wp-donate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Donate provides a payment form and recent donor by utilizing AuthorizeNet.
+WP-Donate provides a payment form and recent donor by utilizing AuthorizeNet.

 == Description ==

-= Introduction =

-= Will it work on my Theme? =

-WP-Donate features an inline form so that it can fit any theme. that you can customize it yourself.

-= Features =

-This plugin allows you to do a number of things (see screenshots too):

-* Add a **Donation/Payment Form** via Shortcode or Template insert

-= Using SSL (Important) =

-In order to process transactions in a secure manner, you need to [purchase an SSL Certificate](http://www.noeltock.com/sslcertificates/).
-This way consumers can purchase/donate with confidence.
-There are multiple plugins for then enforcing that SSL be used on your page, [here's one](http://wordpress.org/extend/plugins/wordpress-https/).

-=Wp Donate Limitations =

-Wp Donate is currently only available to users Authorize Net Payment Gateway .

-= Updates =
+WP Donate provides a payment form and recent donor widget by utilizing Authorize.net.

+What wp-donate provides:
+1. Listing of donor at admin area
+1. At admin area it allows to set details related to payment gateway
+1. From displayed at client side using Shortcode
+1. Autherize.net payment gateway integration for accepting donation

+If you need any modification in plugin or need some extra functionality than please let us know here http://www.webconfines.com/contact-us

 == Installation ==